 - High security

-- 3.1 compatibility
+- Medium security

 - Low security

-For details on each security level, please refer to the Appliance Administrator online Help (accessible through the Help option on the System Menu of the control panel.)
+For details on each security level, refer to the Server Administrator Help (accessible through the Help option on the System Menu of the control panel.)

 Customizing domains with virtDomain.sh

 Ensim Pro allows you to customize any new domain that you create by using the customization script, virtDomain.sh.
 Once the customization is complete, all new domains you create reflect the changes made by your script.
 However, existing domains remain unchanged unless you manually execute the virtDomain.sh script (passing the correct arguments and password) for those domains.